learn-co-curriculum/python-p3-sqlalchemy-many-to-many/README.md

 Finally- don't forget your `__repr__`!

 While this approach works, it's a bit wordy for a table that only exists to connect two others.
-The preferred approach to define many-to-many relationships using SQLAlchemy is with `Table` objects.
+When a join table doesn't need any unique columns, the preferred approach to define many-to-many relationships using SQLAlchemy is with `Table` objects.

 ### Many-to-Many with `Table` Objects

 `Table` objects are instances of the `sqlalchemy.Table` class.
 They function more or less the same as data models, with the exception of being a little more compact.
-This syntax visually de-emphasizes association tables in your models and is the preferred approach in SQLAlchemy.
+This syntax visually de-emphasizes association tables in your models and is the preferred approach for simple many-to-many relationships in SQLAlchemy.

 Let's build the same association table as above with our new syntax: